tschettervictor/truenas-iocage-zoneminder/README.md

 Once you've downloaded the script and prepared the configuration file, run this script (`script zoneminder.log ./zoneminder-jail.sh`).
 The script will run for several minutes.
 When it finishes, your jail will be created, zoneminder will be installed and configured, and you'll be shown the randomly-generated passwords for the database.

 ### Notes
-- Reinstalls is not supported at this time.
+- Reinstall is not supported at this time.
 If you are going to rebuild your jail, make sure to save any needed data.
 - This script will install a self-signed cert for use with https.
-- Database passwords are stored in you TrueNAS root directory.
+- Database passwords are stored in your TrueNAS root directory.